gitlabhq/gitlabhq/doc/ci/examples/end-to-end-testing-webdriverio/index.md

 `confidence-check` that is executed _after_ the stage that deploys the review app.
 It uses the `node:latest` [Docker image](../../docker/using_docker_images.html).
 However, WebdriverIO fires up actual browsers to interact with your application, so we need to install and run them.
-Furthermore, WebdriverIO uses the Selenium as a common interface to control different browsers, so we need to install and run Selenium as well.
+Furthermore, WebdriverIO uses Selenium as a common interface to control different browsers, so we need to install and run Selenium as well.
 Luckily, the Selenium project provides the Docker images [standalone-firefox](https://hub.docker.com/r/selenium/standalone-firefox/) and [standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome/) that provide just that for